clojurists-together/clojuriststogether.org/content/news/2021/january-2021-monthly-update.md

 ## Calva Work

 Calva now uses clj-kondo via clojure-lsp, and no longer bundles the clj-kondo extension.
-This reduces Calva's indirect memory footprint as opposed to the previous setup of using clojure-lsp and the clj-kondo exntension, since the clj-kondo extension runs its own LSP server, which is no longer necessary.
+This reduces Calva's indirect memory footprint as opposed to the previous setup of using clojure-lsp and the clj-kondo extension, since the clj-kondo extension runs its own LSP server, which is no longer necessary.

 My co-maintainer Peter also did quite a bit of work recently.
 Below is a list of Calva changes in the last couple weeks.